CarlDownsOracle/oci-splunk-observability/README.md

     }

-Resulting Output of a Metric Event using the Fine-Grained mapper:
+Here is the resulting output of a Raw Metric Event using the default payload map:

     {
         "fields": {